 Read our related article on collateral relief in Colorado.

 Expungement involves the process of expunging or erasing information about a conviction from an individual's criminal record.
-When a record is expunged, the public will not be able to see any record of a criminal conviction and the individual does not to have admit they committed the crime.
+When a record is expunged, the public will not be able to see any record of a criminal conviction and the individual does not have to admit that he committed the crime.

 “Sealing” and “expunging” criminal records are often used interchangeably, however, they are not exactly the same thing.
 In the state of Colorado, criminal and arrest records can be sealed.
 Juvenile delinquent records can be expunged.